Pharm.D. Admissions - FAQs

 • Use KU CredTran to determine if your coursework will transfer to KU and meet the pre-pharmacy course requirements.
 The CredTran system will also tell you if the course satisfies a KU Core goal.
 If you have any questions or cannot find a specific course, please contact School of Pharmacy Admissions at rxadmissions@ku.edu.

-• Visit KU Undergraduate Admissions' Community College Transfer Guide for information about transfering credits from a community college.
+• Visit KU Undergraduate Admissions' Community College Transfer Guide for information about transferring credits from a community college.

 Historically, the average GPA of entering classes has been 3.4 or higher.
-The average PCAT composite score is around the 65th percentile.
-We do not have a minimum PCAT score, but we do require a minimum GPA of 2.5.
+We do require a minimum GPA of 2.5.

 While there are no specific requirements on who can serve as a reference, we recommend a pharmacist, an employer and a professor.